 If you are installing on Linux Mint, you can go ahead and type this command to install the latest version of minetest-server onto your system.

 But if you are using Debian, you might want to use backports.
-The default version of minetest-server on Debian repositories is not the latest one and you will encounter errors when connecting to it via a client running latest version of minetest game.
+The default version of minetest-server on Debian repositories (at least in Debian 10) is not the latest one and you will encounter errors when connecting to it via a client running latest version of minetest game.
 This happens because of the version mismatch between server and client.

 To fix this we can use Debian Backports.
 Backports allow you to fetch the latest version of packages in Debian.